ElektraInitiative/libelektra/src/plugins/ini/README.md

 ## USAGE ##

-If you want to add a ini file to the global key database, simply use mount:
+If you want to add an ini file to the global key database, simply use mount:

     kdb mount file.ini /example ini